ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.
 - c.The key is introduced in version: - 23.2

-## 54. /WMS/WMS-Worker/ShowAdditionalInformation
+## 55. /WMS/WMS-Worker/ShowAdditionalInformation
 - a.Action: When this key has a value, WMS Worker application will display additional information.
-Depending on the entered key value - in the orders list, you can see the information you need from the current Warehouse order header.
+Depending on the entered key value - in the orders list, you can see the data you need from the current Warehouse order header.
   The value is entered as an interpolated string.
 You can use also format specifiers. <br>
   For example "My info - {@Property1: VD} ; my store: {Warehouse}" will be displayed as "My info - 01:yes ; my store: Warehouse1"
 - b.The user sets it manually.